-The following sections of this Hearing Officer's Report ("Report") describe relevant environmental impacts as a result of the modification project proposed by FujiFilm.
+The following sections of this Order describe relevant environmental impacts as a result of the modification project proposed by FujiFilm.
 Impacts discussed in the original application for CZA-441P that are not expected to change are not included.

-In the present matter, FujiFilm's manufacturing process itself would not generate any air emissions.
-However, the two natural gas boilers used to power the operations (4.6 million metric British thermal units [MMBTU] per hour each) and an HVAC unit in building L47 would result in emissions of nitrogen oxide ("NO_x"), carbon monoxide ("CO"), particulate matter ("PM"), sulfur dioxide ("SO2"), total organic compounds ("TOC") such as volatile organic compounds ("VOCs"), methane, ethane, chlorofluorocarbons, toxics and hazardous air pollutants ("HAPs"), aldehydes, and semi-volatile compounds, nitrous oxide ("N2O").
-The specific values of each of these emissions are set forth in the Secretary's Assessment Report ("SAR") at Table 1, page 4.
-For ease of review, the SAR is expressly incorporated into this Report and attached hereto as Appendix "A."
+In the present matter, FujiFilm's manufacturing process itself does not generate any air emissions.
+However, the two natural gas boilers used to power the operations (4.6 million metric British thermal units [MMBTU] per hour each) and an HVAC unit in Building L47 would result in emissions of nitrogen oxide ("NOx"), carbon monoxide ("CO"), particulate matter ("PM"), sulfur dioxide ("SO2"), total organic compounds ("TOC") such as volatile organic compounds ("VOCs"), methane, ethane, chlorofluorocarbons, toxics and hazardous air pollutants ("HAPs"), aldehydes, and semi-volatile compounds, nitrous oxide ("N2O").
+The specific values of each of these emissions are set forth in the Secretary's Assessment Report ("SAR"), dated April 3, 2023, at Table 1, page 4.
+For ease of review, the SAR was expressly incorporated into Hearing Officer Lisa A. Vest's Report dated June 15, 2023, and attached thereto as Appendix "A."

 Burning natural gas produces fewer emissions than burning coal or petroleum products to produce an equal amount of energy.
 Because the electric power supply from the regional grid to the facility currently includes coal and petroleum sources in the mix, natural gas-fired boilers are less polluting than electric boilers at the regional scale.
-For context, the local emissions associated with each new boiler could be compared to the emissions of forty-six (46) household furnaces, assuming the average household has a furnace with a heat input rate of 100,000 BTU/hour.
+For context, the local emissions associated with each new boiler could be compared to the emissions of forty-six (46) household furnaces (assuming the average household has a furnace with a heat input rate of 100,000 BTU/hour).

 Additionally, FujiFilm has updated its inventory of air emissions sources with the Department's Division of Air Quality ("DAQ").
 The facility has removed all sources subject to DAQ permitting, according to the NAAQS, and the facility-wide potential to emit is below the major source threshold.

 For the purposes of clarity, it should be noted that any equipment with actual emissions of air contaminants, in the aggregate, during any day that are equal to or greater than 0.2 lb/day, and less than 10 lb/day, needs to be registered with DAQ.
 The air permitting threshold is for 10 lb/day and greater.
 The equipment onsite at the Applicant's facility is all below DAQ permitting levels, but not registration levels.
 FujiFilm is currently going through the process of canceling their existing DAQ permit.
 Once it is canceled, the facility will still have one remaining registration with DAQ.